pereiraj52/TaX-Ray-Canada/replit.md

 - June 25, 2025.
 Changed Income tab icon from DollarSign to TrendingUp to match the Accounts section icon for visual consistency
 - June 25, 2025.
 Updated manual entry button icon from DollarSign to TrendingUp to match the Accounts section icon in Tax Reports area
 - June 25, 2025.
 Moved manual entry button to be positioned before the Edit T1 data icon in Tax Reports section
+- June 25, 2025.
+Connected FHSA 2024 Contribution field in Accounts tab to line 20805 for accurate display of extracted tax data
 - June 24, 2025.
 Reverted tax report names back to "Name - Province - Year" format by removing "Tax Form"
 - June 24, 2025.
 Reordered T1 extraction tabs: added Summary as first tab, moved Identification to last position
 - June 24, 2025.
 Updated Total Tax dashboard item to use line 43700 (line 43500 was not extracted from T1 forms)